 - Become familiar with Cavity Free Kids (http://cavityfreekids.org), an oral health education program that contains many oral health learning activities designed for use in the community for pregnant women and young children.
 See Cavity free kids: Oral health education for pregnant women and children birth through age five and their families (Arcora Foundation, 2015)

 - Dye, B.A., Li, X., & Thornton-Evans, G. (2012).
 Oral health disparities as determined by selected Healthy People 2020 oral health objectives for the United States, 2009–2010.
 NCHS data brief, no 104.
 Hyattsville, MD: National Center for Health Statistics.
 Retrieved from https://www.cdc.gov/nchs/data/databriefs/db104.pdf

 - US Department of Health and Human Services, Health Resources and Services Administration.
 (2014).
 Integration of oral health and primary care practice executive summary.
 Retrieved from https://www.hrsa.gov/publichealth/clinical/oralhealth/primarycare/integrationoforalhealth.pdf

 - US Preventive Services Task Force.
-(2015).
-Dental caries in children from birth through age 5 years: Screening.
-Retrieved from https://www.uspreventiveservicestaskforce.org/Page/Document/UpdateSummaryFinal/dental-caries-in-children-from-birth-through-age-5-years-screening
+(2021).
+Screening and Interventions to Prevent Dental Caries in Children Younger Than 5 Years.
+Retrieved from https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/prevention-of-dental-caries-in-children-younger-than-age-5-years-screening-and-interventions1#fullrecommendationstart

 NYU Rory Meyers College of Nursing